Advanced Medical Imaging

 In this module you will learn about contemporary issues and debates in research, the nature role and context of research in health and social care and the theoretical issues and approaches to research.
 You will master developing research questions and hypotheses, searching for evidence and information and form a critical review of existing research.
 This module prepares you for writing research proposals, and research reports.

-Leading Education in Practice
+Education Principles and Practice

 Dissertation